-In low-crime states that aren’t prone to catastrophic weather events, such as the Dakotas and Minnesota, premiums can be 30% lower than the national average.
-In more “dangerous” areas along the West Coast and Gulf Coast, premiums can exceed the average by 20% to 30%.
+In low-crime states that aren’t prone to catastrophic weather events, premiums can be significantly lower than the national average.
+In more “dangerous” areas where adverse weather events are common and crime is higher, premiums can exceed the average by 20% to 30%.

-When the alternative is a total loss of furniture, clothing, and electronics with a collective value of thousands or tens of thousands of dollars, paying $185 per year — or $1,850 over 10 years, or $3,700 over 20, before inflation — seems like a no-brainer.
+When the alternative is a total loss of furniture, clothing, and electronics with a collective value of thousands or tens of thousands of dollars, paying $326 per year — or $3,260 over 10 years before inflation — seems like a no-brainer.
 However, this headline figure is a bit deceptive due to factors such as your policy’s deductible and coverage limits.

 As you weigh the costs and benefits of purchasing content coverage, it’s useful to break your options into these broad but well-defined categories:

-Another option is to ask your insurer about only insuring your most valuable items such as your computer, cell phone, or tablet computer.
+Another option is to ask your insurer about only insuring your most valuable items such as your computer, cellphone, or tablet.
 This coverage is often extremely affordable.